NAME

 RPL_NAMEREPLY and RPL_ENDOFNAMES

-These messages will be collected up, per channel, and formed into a single synthesized event called names
+These messages will be collected up, per channel, and formed into a single synthesized event called names.

-, which will be an ARRAY ref containing the usernames in the channel.
+Its hints hash will contain an extra key, names, which will be an ARRAY ref containing the usernames in the channel.
 Each will be a HASH reference containing:

 - nick